chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       (x,_) = f();

-   defines a function that returns a 2-tuple, declares an integer variable ``x``, calls the function, assigns the first component in the returned tuple to ``x``, and ignores the second component in the returned tuple.
+   defines a function that returns a 2-tuple, declares an integer variable ``x``, calls the function, assigns the initial component in the returned tuple to ``x``, and ignores the other component in the returned tuple.
 The value of ``x`` becomes ``1``.